Southwest Veterinary Surgical Service and COVID-19

-- Implementing curbside only service to our clients at this time as recommended by the CDC to practice proper social distancing.
+- Implementing limited building access to clients at this time as recommended by the CDC to practice proper social distancing.

 - We are limiting our staff members travel between locations as much as possible.
 Our surgeons along with our technical staff will not be rotating between clinics on a daily basis at this time.

 - We continue to practice regular hand washing, particularly before and after handling patients, as it is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs to others.